Summer Financial Aid

 A PLUS loan is a loan in one parent’s name for your educational expenses.
 Your parent or step-parent must pass a credit check to be eligible.
 If you are a dependent student and your parent wants to borrow a PLUS loan, one parent must complete a 2017-18 Federal Parent PLUS Application form.
 Your parent may apply for the PLUS loan on-line at www.studentloans.gov.
 A parent must sign-in under their own name and SSN, and use their own FSA ID.
 A Parent PLUS Master Promissory Note (MPN) must also be completed at this site, if this is the first PLUS loan for you.
 A paper loan application is available if needed.

 NOTE: You must be enrolled for a minimum of six credits for federal loans.

 Your maximum loan cannot exceed your summer costs.
 Costs for students attending 6 or more credits may include a living allowance.
 If you wish to borrow money to pay your living expenses, please contact the Financial Aid Office or submit a second Summer Aid Application and request maximum Cost of Attendance for loan purposes.

 An Alternative Loan is a loan that you apply for directly with an outside lender.
 Most lenders require students to have a good co-signer to secure the best interest rate for the loan.
 You can find a list of lenders that LSSU students have used at www.lssu.edu/finaid/alternativeloans.php.
 Alternative loans require school certification and cannot exceed your budget less any other financial aid.
 Please allow 3-4 weeks for processing after you initiate your loan with a lender.

-If this is your first Federal Perkins or Nursing Loan, you will be required to complete a Master Promissory Note before your loan will disburse.
+If this if your first Federal Nursing Loan, you will be required to complete a Master Promissory Note, for the Nursing Loan only, before your loan will disburse.